thedynamiclinker/sudocode/lost+found/3/1 - Church's beginning.md

 1: Must be rough to get excluded from being Alonzo Church when everyone you know gets to be that.

 0: Exactly.
-So when it came time for Sam to have a son, he pulled a fast one on his brother -- the first born -- and added an item of his own to own the family's family tree.
+So when it came time for Sam to have a son, he pulled a fast one on his brother -- the first born -- and added an item of his own to the family's family tree.
 So now, thanks to Sam, the family tree looked like this.

 1. Your Name: Sam
 2. Your Father: Alonzo Church